Matthew Bremner | Longreads | July 2020 | 12 minutes (3,429 words)

 She became more risqué as she got older and could never resist picking up any object, be it a sweet potato, banana or kitchen utensil, and comparing it to a penis: “I haven’t seen one of those in a while,” she’d say.

-As I looked at my girlfriend, who had tears in her eyes, I thought of Clementina.
+I looked at my girlfriend, who had tears in her eyes, and I thought of Clementina.
 For her, fate did not seem so kind.
-Because while Clementina is still here — while her breath still smells of garlic and her body of soap; while her false teeth still need washing, her glasses wiping, and her clothes ironing; while she still farts, burps, snores, sleeps, and wakes — she is absent, death bagged up in a sack of skin and cartilage, and without a final goodbye.
+Because while Clementina is still here — while her breath still smells of garlic and her body of soap; while her false teeth still need washing, her glasses wiping, and her clothes ironing; while she still farts, burps, snores, sleeps, and wakes — she is absent, death bagged up in a sack of skin and cartilage.

 Though I couldn’t believe the suddenness of my own grandmother’s passing, my girlfriend’s family had been forced to endure that same disbelief for more than a decade: caught between Clementina’s presence and her defining absence.

 Before the fog, Clementina had been a busy woman.
 Together with her husband, she ran a small farm and butcher shop.
 When she wasn’t cleaning out pig intestines, hacking through joints of beef, or pressing grapes to make wine, she was nursing one of her nine children.